achingbrain/electron-adventure/exercises/ipc_send/problem.md

 The `main` process is a [node.js](http://www.nodejs.com) process with access to the full node API.

-`renderer` on the other hand, is more like a web browser so cannot access the file system, the network (outside of XmlHttpRequest, WebSockets, etc).
+`renderer` on the other hand, is more like a web browser so cannot access the file system or the network (apart from via XMLHttpRequests, WebSockets, etc).

 These two processes can communicate via Electron's built in [IPC](inter-process-communication) channel.